alejandrosantanabonilla/pysoftk/README.md

 pip install -e .

+5.)
+Testing pysoftk

-This should work.
-To test pysoftk (for the moment), you can go to the directory test and type
+You need to go to the folder test and then follow the instructions there.

-python ANY_FILE_HERE

-that should work indicating that pysoftk is working.